DEgITx/rats-search/docs/USAGE.md

 ### Distributed search

-In the case of the other ROTB clients found, there will be indicator at the bottom
+In the case of the other ROTB clients found, there will be indicator at the top

 [![A lot of torrents](img/peer.png)](https://github.com/DEgITx/rats-search)